nextflow-io/website/content/blog/2023/best-practices-deploying-pipelines-with-hpc-workload-managers.md

 ### 4. Take advantage of workload manager-specific features

 Sometimes, organizations may want to take advantage of syntax specific to a particular workload manager.
-To accommodate this, most Nextflow executors provide a clusterOptions setting to inject one or more switches to the job submission command line specific to the selected workload manager ([bsub](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=bsub-options), [msub](http://docs.adaptivecomputing.com/maui/commands/msub.php), [qsub](https://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html), etc.)
+To accommodate this, most Nextflow executors provide a `clusterOptions` setting to inject one or more switches to the job submission command line specific to the selected workload manager ([bsub](https://www.ibm.com/docs/en/spectrum-lsf/10.1.0?topic=bsub-options), [msub](http://docs.adaptivecomputing.com/maui/commands/msub.php), [qsub](https://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html), etc).

 These scheduler-specific commands can get very detailed and granular.
 They can apply to all processes in a workflow or only to specific processes.
 As an LSF-specific example, suppose a deep learning model training workload is a step in a Nextflow pipeline.
 The deep learning framework used may be GPU-aware and have specific topology requirements.